-“Ah, Lord Henry, what a pleasant surprise,” he said pleasantly, showing that he had done this several times. he went over to shake his hand.
+“Ah, Lord Henry, what a pleasant surprise,” he said pleasantly, showing that he had done this several times.
+He went over to shake his hand.
 A few of the pets rolled their eyes in disgust, a vampire was a lord because of him, or one of his relatives was one of the vampires that started the uprising.
 This meant that they took millions of dollars from people.

-“I’m looking fir a new pet,” Henry said as he looked around the room, not really paying attention to what the Shopkeeper was saying.
+“I’m looking for a new pet,” Henry said as he looked around the room, not really paying attention to what the Shopkeeper was saying.
 The color of the shop was a faded yellow from the dim lights.
 A window wasn’t in sight.
 In the middle, where the vampires would walk, was a concrete walkway.
-While the floor of the cages were dirt. the pets knew better then to throw dirt on the concrete.
+While the floor of the cages was dirt.
+The pets knew better than to throw dirt on the concrete.

 “Of course, do you want a boy or a girl?”
 The Shopkeeper asked as he started to walk.

 “I was thinking a girl,” Henry said as he looked in a few cages.
 One had a girl with blonde hair and blue eyes.
 She was sitting against the wall looking at the wall across from her and she looked very young.
 Another had a girl with light brown hair and hazel eyes.
 She was drawing in the dirt, trying to pass the time.
 It looked like a pyramid surrounded by other shapes.
 The cages were so small that a child’s head would barely touch the top of it.
 The cages had three walls that were cement brick walls, the doors were metal bars.

 “Do you have anything in mind?”
 The Shopkeeper asked as he continued to walk, not bothering to look in the cages.